qcodespp/qcodespp/README.rst

 and running measurement loops.
 See https://qcodes.github.io/ for more info.

-This package, qcodes++ (aka qcodesplusplus or qcpp), provides user-friendly frontend to the solid backend of qcodes.
+This package, qcodes++ (aka qcodespp), provides user-friendly frontend to the solid backend of qcodes.
 If you have always wanted to run your measurements using python but found qcodes too daunting, qcodes++ is the package for you.
 Qcodes++ features

-- text-based data (i.e. readable by e.g. notepad, excel, origin pro, etc)
+- Text-based data (i.e. readable by e.g. notepad, excel, origin pro, etc)

-- a simple yet powerful method for taking data and running measurement loops
+- A simple yet powerful method for taking data and running measurements and loops

-- superior live plotting

-- powerful offline plotting
+- True live plotting and tightly integrated offline plotting

 - Improvements to core qcodes functions (such as the Station) to streamline data acquisition, protect (meta)data integtrity and minimise user error